64kramsystem/personal_notes/topics/linux_system.md

 dpkg-deb --fsys-tarfile $package.deb | tar xv # extract the data file; can pass /dev/stdin as input ar -vx $package.deb                           # this extract the deb files (debian-binary, control, data)

-# Find which package a file in the filesystem belongs to
+# Find which package a file in the filesystem belongs to.
 #
 dpkg -S $file

 # Display package info, including dependencies.
 #
-dpkg -I $file
-apt show $package
-aptitude show $package
+dpkg -I $file             # fast; WATCH OUT!
+Field names are preceded by a space. apt show $package aptitude show $package